 “Oh, that irresponsible little shit!”
 Cerise broke in.

-(Chris dropped his fork again, so did Milo.)
+(Chris dropped his fork again, and so did Milo.)

 She caught herself and lowered her voice to a snarl, “You don’t fool around with white girls!
 That’s like an international law!”